JMungoma/Homework/README.md

 ## JOSEPH MUNGOMA

-### I am long term life student whose interest is in all matters technical.
+### I am a long term life student whose interest is in all matters technical.
 As a Data Analyst, I can prove how the concept of data analysis applies to ALL aspects of our day to day.
 With over 5 years of experience in managing data and also working on technical applications, naturally I have discovered how my career seamlessly especially managing data and processing information overlaps with my ins and out when outside my professional environment.
 To know me is to know that I never shy from challenges and exposure to different technological environments.
 I welcome you to join me as I tranform into a data analysis specialist.

 My Data Analytics Goals: